10aded/4x4-Sudoku-Game/README.md

 ## Dependencies

-The project is written in Zig and uses the raylib library, specifically v5.0 (commit number ae50bfa).
-We included the necessary source files from raylib directly in our project (under the raylib directory), but deleted unnecessary parts of the library (like its numerous examples).
+The project is written in Zig and uses the raylib library, [specifically v5.0](https://github.com/raysan5/raylib/releases/tag/5.0) (commit number ae50bfa).
+We included the necessary source files from raylib directly in our project (under the `Raylib5` directory), but deleted unnecessary parts of the library (like its numerous examples).
 We also combined the `build.zig` file there into the build file for the project, simplifying it for Zig compiler 0.11.0.

 Raylib is created by Ramon Santamaria (GitHub handle [@raysan5](https://github.com/raysan5)) and is available on GitHub [here](https://github.com/raysan5/raylib).
 See the link above for Raylib's full license / copywrite details.